Kludex/no-optional/README.md

 [`pyupgrade`](https://github.com/asottile/pyupgrade) does what this package is doing already if you enable `--py310-plus` flag. `pyupgrade` will add
 `from __future__ import annotations` for versions below Python 3.10.
 On the other hand, `no_optional` will not add `from __future__ import annotations`.

-If you don't use any package that uses runtime introspection, and you don't care about the feature flag, feel free to use `pyupgrade`.
+If you don't need to do any runtime introspection, and you don't care about the feature flag, feel free to use `pyupgrade`.

 ## Installation